 Instead they’ll click right past you and continue on with their day, not realising you had the solution to their problem.

 As soon as someone lands on your profile they’ll need to instantly understand the business you are in and the problem you solve.
-The opening two lines of your summary and also the first two lines of your experience need to build upon the headline and outline the problem that you solve.
-Hidden behind ‘Read More’ our job is to not only have them opt to read more, but also to actually do so.
+The opening two lines of your summary, and also the first two lines of your current experience entry, need to build upon your LinkedIn headline.
+Your headline brought the person to your profile, so now you need to build upon their interest and tell them more by outlining the problem that you solve.
+Our aim is to lead our audience to want to read more.

 A clear well throughout opening paragraph that details the problem you solve and has your prospect sit up and say ‘That’s me!’ is guaranteed to spark their curiosity and have them read on.